flowcommerce/magento-flow-connector/README.md

 ### API Token
 This text field indicates the Flow organization secret API key which is used for authorization and communication with Flow's API.
 This is a required field.

-### Flow.js Version
-This text field indicates which version of the Flow.js library is used for the front end portion of this integration.
-This field defaults to the value "latest" and it is recommended to continue to use this default value unless otherwise discussed with a representative from Flow.

 ### Checkout Base Url
 This text field indicates the base url which is used for redirection to Flow Checkout UI.
 The value provided must have a CNAME DNS record mapped to https://checkout.flow.io/ which must be validated by Flow.
 By default, this field has no value and checkout redirection to Flow uses the standard https://checkout.flow.io/.